- What's New

 How is the food?

-Three delicious buffet meals are provided each day.
+Three delicious buffet-style meals are provided each day.
 Many guests comment that the food was one of the major highlights of their stay!
-Vegetarian options are always available, and we serve fish or other meat options most evenings.
+Vegetarian/vegan options are always available, and we serve fish or other meat options most evenings.
 Most of the produce and grains are organic.
 For sample menus, see our cuisine page!
 However, we are unable to cater to restrictive diets such as raw, food alergies, gluten free, etc.

 What is the dress code?